acedge123/api-docs-template/README.md

 Questions without choices do not affect X-axis or Y-axis scores.

-### Rules: Recommendations
+### Recommendations: Rules

-There may be a rule associated with the question.
-Questions can be used in rule (as question's field name in curly brackets, e.g. {field_name}), in this case selected choice value for that question is used in rule calculation.
+There may be a recommendation associated with the question.
+Questions can be used in recommendation rule (as question's field name in curly brackets, e.g. {field_name}), in this case selected choice value for that question is used in recommendation rule calculation.
 If rule is True, recommendation for associated question will be returned.

 Recommendation can contain some of or all of: